richardsondx/checkmate/memory-docs/progress.md

 ✅ Added multiple output formats (list and CSV)
 ✅ Support for CM_LIST environment variable for Cursor Rules ✅ Verified functioning with test changes

+## Step 9 - Watch dashboard
+✅ Created src/commands/watch.ts for a live dashboard
+✅ Used chokidar to watch the run.log file for changes ✅ Implemented a clean tabular display with chalk formatting ✅ Added auto-updating when new log entries are detected ✅ Display shows pass/fail status with colored indicators ✅ Clear terminal and redraw for a smooth live dashboard experience